moinakg/pcompress/README.md

                   algorithms with some extra CPU and very low RAM overhead.
 Using delta encoding in conjunction with this may not always be beneficial.
        '-S' <cksum>
-            -     Specify chunk checksum to use: CRC64, SKEIN256, SKEIN512
+            -     Specify chunk checksum to use: CRC64, SKEIN256, SKEIN512, SHA256 and
+                  SHA512.
 Default one is SKEIN256.
 The implementation actually uses SKEIN 512-256.
 This is 25% slower than simple CRC64 but is many times more robust than CRC64 in detecting data integrity errors.
 SKEIN is a finalist in the NIST SHA-3 standard selection process and is one of